owencaseyjames/PyShoreVolume/README.md

 ## Configuration and Function Parameters

 Initial configuration of the dataset is required to add the coordinates of the starting point of the transects (from the seaward side) to the intersection file, remove any duplicate shoreline contours found further along the transect and set up the results folder.

+There two transect locator functions - this is as the coordinates of the transect starting points can be misread as starting from the landward side.
+If this is the case then Erosion and Accretion  will not be calculated correctly.
+If the transectstartlocator is incorrect, use the other option transectstartlocator2, both functions produce a plot of the coordinates which can be reviewed to see if correct coordinates are obtained.
+The cleaning function removes any duplicate intersections along each transect, keeping the one nearest to the seaward baseline.

 The two groups of functions to perform the analysis are callable as seperate classes 1.
 SCA and 2.
 DOD.
 Each contain a set of configuration parameters that need to be initially defined when creating an object of said class.

 Shoreline Change Analysis Parameters